chloekim-mq/fullstack-submission-repository/part0/New note diagram.md

     server-->>browser: HTTP status code 302
     deactivate server

-    Note left of server: The server accesses data that is sent as the body of the POST request.
-The server creates a new note object, and adds it to an array called notes.
-Each note object has two fields: content containing the actual content of the note, and date containing the date and time the note was created.
+    Note left of server: The server accesses data (body of the POST request) then creates a new note object which is added to notes array.

     Note right of browser: The browser reloads the Notes page